LucaMattiocco/Naca0012_EasyVVUQ/README.md

 ## Common Issues

 A common issue is STAR-CCM+ failing to run the simulations due to incorrect paths.
 To troubleshoot, run a single simulation using the Windows shell to verify that the paths are correctly configured.
+Another common issue is the number of bins selected for the plots.
+If the number of bins is too high, the plots might look very odd.

 ## Detailed Script Description